New Castle County Hospital/Almouse Cemetery at Farnhurst The "Cemetery in the Woods"

 Additionally, the area seems to have been used as a dumping ground for many tons of construction debris, household furnishings, and garbage, including a couch and a washing machine.
 It will take a major clean-up effort to restore the cemetery to the dignity it deserves.

-Until last fall of 2015, only a handful of individuals were even aware that the I-295 ramp had been built over a cemetery, and even fewer realized that some of the grave markers were still visible in the woods.
+Until recently, only a handful of individuals were even aware that the I-295 ramp had been built over a cemetery, and even fewer realized that some of the grave markers were still visible in the woods.
 Once these facts were brought to our attention by Hal Brown, committee member, the Friends of the Potter’s Field committee added the “Cemetery in the

 Woods” to our charge for restoration.